Calmecahua (MH643v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Calmecahua (perhaps "House With a Cord," attested here as a man's name) shows a frontal view of a standard house (calli) that has a twisted cord (mecatl) coming out from the entrance.
+This black-line drawing of the compound glyph for the personal name or title, Calmecahua, is attested here as pertaining to a man.
+Calmecahua was either a title that went with tecuhtli/teuctli (lord) in a place called Calmecahuacan or the name of a man who wrote a history of Tlaxcala in 1548.
+Probably the town was a place with a a school, calmecac.
+The glyph shows a frontal view of a standard house (calli) that has a twisted cord (mecatl) coming out from the entrance.
 The -hua (possessive singular) is not shown visually.
+The calli element is a logogram, but the mecatl is phonetic.

 Description, Credit: